 I don’t just share writing tips and write clever blog posts about my name.
 I also write novels.
-My next full-length work, Near-Life Experience is scheduled for publication in July 2020.
+My next full-length work, Near-Life Experience is scheduled for publication in July 2020. (note from the future: things did not go as planned, but the book still got out!)
 Here’s an update on where I am in the indie publishing process.

 I wanted to have a final proof of this book in my hands by the end of February.
 I had a plan.
 It was a good plan.
 There were deadlines and goals and all of that shiny stuff.
 But you know what they say about the best-laid plans of mice and men and authors…